aeternity/protocol/contracts/fate.md

 Maps are monomorphic key value stores, that is the key is always the same type for all elements in a map and the value has the same type in all mappings in a map.
-The key kan have any type except a map.
+The key can have any type except a map.
 The value kan have any type including a map.

 Examples: